FleekHQ/fleek-docs/docs/dfinity-hosting/site-deployment.md

 Deploying a static site to Dfinity on Fleek is as easy as it is to do so on IPFS, or any other space.
 With our GitHub integration (you can use other deployment environments through our CLI) there is no risk of outdated content, or delays.
 When you push to your repository, Fleek will pick up the changes and update your **canister on Dfinity's Internet Computer accordingly.**

-## How Does Fleek Host Sites on Dfinity?
+## How Does Fleek Host Static Sites on Dfinity?
 Before getting started, let us break down the flow on what is happening when you upload a site to the Internet Computer through Fleek.

 When you first build a site on Dfinity through Fleek (on the site's first deployment), Fleek will **create a new canister on the Internet Computer** for you, with the website's content/code/files in it.
 This is done via the **Dfinity SDK**, as Fleek interacts directly with the networks' native APIs.